Leadership

 Megan Lyle, Esq.

-Vice President of Corporate Compliance & Legal Counsel
+Senior Vice President of Administration & General Counsel

 “It’s refreshing to work at such a responsive organization.
 We proactively find solutions and anticipate where growth and change will happen next to make sure we are beyond compliant – we are thriving.”